-All organizations spread across multiple domains have one point of management in common - data.
-Be it an e-commerce industry that needs to keep track of umpteen customers and their buying preferences, or the healthcare industry that needs to store information about the maximum amount of medicines and its consumers.
-Physically storing huge volumes of data is a thing of the past, and all the companies are now pacing towards cloud-based technologies to take care of data storage, analysis, and overall management.
-We need a Data Warehouse to accomplish the same.
+All organisations spread across multiple domains have one point of management in common: data.
+Be it an e-commerce industry that needs to keep track of umpteen customers and their buying preferences, or the healthcare industry that needs to store information about the maximum amount of medicines and its consumers, Physically storing huge volumes of data is a thing of the past, and all the companies are now pacing towards cloud-based technologies to take care of data storage, analysis, and overall management.
+We need a data warehouse to accomplish the same.

-A data warehouse is a centralized data storage system that collects data from various sources and supports analytics and other business intelligence activities.
-The data stored in the warehouse comes from varied heterogeneous resources, ranging from log files and events to relational databases.
-In a data warehouse, data is not real-time, hence the focus is on analytical queries and strategic use of data for business decisions.
+A data warehouse is a centralised data storage system that collects data from various sources and supports analytics and other business intelligence activities.
+The data stored in the warehouse comes from a variety of heterogeneous resources, ranging from log files and events to relational databases.
+In a data warehouse, data is not real-time; hence, the focus is on analytical queries and the strategic use of data for business decisions.
 Fast-paced and growth-oriented businesses rely on this data for reports, analysis, and dashboards to extract insights and monitor their performance.

-The two major providers of cloud-based data warehouses in the current times are Redshift and BigQuery.
-Redshift belongs to Amazon whereas BigQuery is owned by Google.
-Let us, deep dive, into comparing these two and learning more about each of them, and then we would cover an in-depth analysis of Amazon RedShift vs Google BigQuery so that you can make a constructive conclusion.
+The two major providers of cloud-based data warehouses in current times are Redshift and BigQuery.
+Redshift belongs to Amazon, whereas BigQuery is owned by Google.
+Let us do a deep dive into comparing these two and learning more about each of them, and then we will cover an in-depth analysis of Amazon RedShift vs. Google BigQuery so that you can draw a constructive conclusion.

-Redshift is an impressive fully managed data warehousing solution by Amazon which can store data ranging from a few gigabytes to a petabyte or more, depending on the business requirements.
-The key highlights of Redshift include parallel processing and data compression which allow it to process as many as a billion rows simultaneously.
+Redshift is an impressive, fully managed data warehousing solution by Amazon that can store data ranging from a few gigabytes to a petabyte or more, depending on the business requirements.
+The key highlights of Redshift include parallel processing and data compression, which allow it to process as many as a billion rows simultaneously.
 Not just that, it also takes care of the security and other aspects of the data at no additional cost.
 Data is stored in a set of computed resources called nodes.
-These form into groups of clusters in Redshift which can be further divided into slices to help attain deeper insights into the data.
+These form groups of clusters in Redshift, which can be further divided into slices to help attain deeper insights into the data.

 Key features of Redshift